Java to Bali trip itinerary

 Yogyakarta has its own international airport, but not a lot of countries have direct flights to Jogja.
 If you’re coming from outside Indonesia, your most probable entry point is Jakarta.

-Mt.
-Bromo boasts of a view that is out of this world, literally.
-Sitting on the Tengger caldera with its top blown off and its crater continuously smoking with white sulfur – it’s a lunar landscape that will take your breath away, especially during sunrise.
+Mount Bromo boasts of a view that is out of this world.
+Sitting on the Tengger caldera with its top blown off and its crater continuously smoking with white sulphur — it’s a lunar landscape that will take your breath away, especially at sunrise.

-PRO-TIP: It can get really chilly on your way up and as you wait for the sun to rise.
-Temperatures can get as low as 5 degrees Celsius.
-So we recommend dressing in layers.
-Wear a jacket that can protect you from the cold and the wind, but nothing too thick for innerwear.
-It gets really hot as soon as the sun is up!
+PRO TIP: It can get really chilly on your way up as you wait for the sun to rise.
+Temperatures can get as low as 5°C. It’s best to wear a sweater and jacket that can protect you from the cold and the wind, but nothing too thick for innerwear — It gets really hot as soon as the sun is up!
 Don’t have a warm jacket with you?
 No problem, it’s easy to rent a jacket for just a couple of dollars as soon as you get out of the jeep.

-Again, it all depends on where your basecamp is!
-There are 3 common basecamps when visiting Mt.
-Bromo.
-These are Malang, Surabaya, and Probolinggo.
-We’ve written a more detailed guide about this on our page for Yogyakarta to Bromo.
+It all depends on where your base camp is!
+The basecamps you can choose from when visiting Mount Bromo are: Malang, Surabaya, Probolinggo and Cemoro Lawang.
+We’ve written a more detailed guide about which Bromo basecamp to choose.

-For the purpose of this itinerary though, we will focus on Malang as it is also the most accessible jump-off point when visiting the next destination, which is Sewu Waterfalls.
-To get from Yogyakarta to Malang, you can take an 8-hour train for 114,000 IDR ($7) or a 6-hour bus for 300,000 IDR ($20).
+For the purpose of this itinerary, we will focus on Malang because it is also the most accessible gateway point when visiting the next destination, which is Sewu Waterfalls.
+To get from Yogyakarta to Malang, you can take an 8-hour train for 114,000 IDR ($7.00) or a 6-hour bus for 300,000 IDR ($19.00).

-From Malang, you can arrange a private jeep through your hotel to get you to the foot of Mt.
-Bromo.
+From Malang, you can arrange a private jeep through your hotel to get you to the foot of Mount Bromo.
 Alternatively, you can book a Bromo sunrise tour with Klook.
-Rates start from 620,000 IDR ($43).
+Rates start from 620,000 IDR ($40.00).

 Destination #3: Sewu Waterfalls